Machines & Phases

 — Joseph Whitworth

-There are so many different ways to measure a startup.
-It’s easy to drown in metrics.
+There are so many different ways to measure a startup it’s easy to drown in metrics.
 How do we know what we should focus on?
+How do we separate the signal from the noise?

-Here are two different ways we can divide and conquer this problem…
+Here are two different ways to divide and conquer this problem…

 Consider the different people working on the team and the responsibilities they have.